decentraland/documentation/content/contributor/content/overview.md

 ```

-Files are stored in a decentralised file-system resembling IPFS, and automatically synchronized across content servers.
+[Files]({{< relref "./filesystem" >}}) are stored in a decentralised file-system resembling IPFS, and automatically synchronized across content servers.
 They are identified by a unique string ID that is computed from the file's content, and both the identifier and the content are **immutable**.
 There is no such thing as updating a file.
 Instead, replacement files are uploaded and stale files are deleted.

-Entities are atomic packages of files and metadata, and represent actual content found in the world, such as scenes and wearable items.
-Just like the individual files they contain, they are immutable and identified by a unique string ID computed their from content.
+[Entities]({{< relref "./entities" >}}) are atomic packages of files and metadata, and represent actual content found in the world, such as scenes and wearable items.
+Just like the individual files they contain, they are immutable and identified by a unique and deterministic string.
 All entities have an owner, who possesses the private keys required to manage them.

-Pointers are stable references that can be resolved to the ID of an entity.
+[Pointers]({{< relref "./pointers" >}}) are stable references that can be resolved to the ID of an entity.
 When the entity is replaced (i.e. the owner uploads a new package, an the old one is deleted), the contained files and metadata are different and so are their identifiers, but pointers stay the same and are redirected to the new version.

 ## Snapshots